 - Deforestation of Egyptian forests in the Second Dynasty led them to import cedar, pine, boxwood and oak instead of using acacia, sycamore, and tamarisk wood.

 Māori used adze blades made from pounamu, a hard and durable green stone, even after the arrival of metal tools.
-When they were no longer useful for carving wood, they were reworked into ornamental pendants.
-[Read More]
+They were manufactured by hand using sandstone and water.
+When they were no longer useful for carving wood, they were reworked into ornamental pendants; they're quite beautiful, and the notch to make it easier to haft on a wooden handle probably makes it easier to put on a necklace, too.